emscape2/CE-Character_Creator/README.md

   - mental,
   - roulette die (all 6 normal sides)
 - one page to pick positive perk:
+  - authorative leader
+  - healer
+  - inhuman strength
+  - holy marking
+  - animal whisperer
-  - waterproof perk
+  - preacher
-- one to pick negative perk
+- one to pick ailment:
+  - malaria
+  - cannibalism (for machosists)
+  -
 - two to recruit followers
 Afterwards the game will continue normally.